curl/everything-curl/http-browserlike.md

 It is very common for servers to use [redirects](http-redirects.md) when responding to a login POST.
-It is so common I would probably say it is rare that it isn't solved with a redirect.
+It is so common I would probably say it is rare that it is not solved with a redirect.

-You then just need to remember that curl doesn't follow redirects automatically.
+You then just need to remember that curl does not follow redirects automatically.
 You need to instruct it to do this by adding the `-L` command line option.
 Adding that to the previous command line then makes the full one look like: